A. Gutnik (email@example.com),

 Acknowledgements.
 The article was prepared at the Primakov National Research Institute of World Economy and International Relations, Russian Academy of Sciences and supported by a grant from the Russian Science Foundation (project no. 14-28-00097 “The optimization of Russian external investment ties in the conditions of deteriorating relations with the EU”).

-Russia, Kaluga region, European investment, economic development, cluster model, investment advantages, investment distribution, regional policies, industrial parks, innovative development
+Keywords: Russia, Kaluga region, European investment, economic development, cluster model, investment advantages, investment distribution, regional policies, industrial parks, innovative development

 1. Kuznetsova O.V.
 Rol’ inostrannogo kapitala v ekonomike regionov: vozmozhnosti otsenki i mezhregional’nye razlichiya [Role of foreign capital in the economies of regions of Russia: possibilities of assessment and inter-regional differences].
 Problemy prognozirovaniya, 2016, no. 3, pp. 59-70.